khaors/geocompr/main.md

 In this case only the first two features in `p` intersect with `a` and there is only one feature in `a` so the result has only one column.
 The result can be used for subsetting as we saw in section \@ref(spatial-subsetting).

-Note that `st_intersects()` returns `TRUE` for the second feature in the object `p` even though it just touches the polygon `a`.
-This is because *intersects* is a catch-all topological operation that covers any type of spatial relation.
+Note that `st_intersects()` returns `TRUE` for the second feature in the object `p` even though it just touches the polygon `a`: *intersects* is a 'catch-all' topological operation which identifies many types of spatial relation.
-Other topological operations are demonstrated below.

 The opposite of `st_intersects()` is `st_disjoint()`, which returns only objects that do not spatially relate in any way to the selecting object (`[, 1]` ensures the output is a vector consuming one rather than four lines when printed):